 To qualify to study abroad, you need to be in good academic standing.
 In addition, your disciplinary status may affect your eligibility to study abroad.
 You may not be eligible if you currently stand charged or are charged prior to the beginning your study abroad semester with a violation of a University regulation under Penn’s Code of Student Conduct or Code of Academic Integrity or if there is a pending, current or outstanding disciplinary matter (academic integrity or conduct).
 When the charge results in a warning or reprimand, you may be eligible to study abroad, pending a review of the situation.
 When the charge results in probation, suspension-not-imposed, or any sanction as serious as or more serious than probation, you are not eligible to study abroad during the period of the sanction.

 If you have received a sanction of probation or a suspension-not-imposed, you may be eligible to study abroad during a future semester, after the expiration date of the sanction.
 However, you must provide confirmation from the Office of Student Conduct that the terms and conditions of your sanction have been met before receiving approval to study abroad.
 If there are new charges during the period of the sanction, your approval to study abroad may be rescinded.

 While you are studying abroad, you are required to observe the laws of the host country and all academic and disciplinary regulations in effect at the host institution.
 Further, while abroad, you remain concurrently enrolled as a degree candidate at Penn and, consequently, continue to be subject to Penn’s Code of Student Conduct and Code of Academic Integrity.

-During the period of the program, visiting students are considered Penn students in the College of Liberal and Professional Studies (LPS).
-You are advised to become familiar with Penn policies as they do apply to you during this period.
-The main source for these policies is the Pennbook.
+Non-Penn students participating in a Penn Summer Abroad program are considered Penn students in the College of Liberal and Professional Studies during the period of the program.
+You are advised to become familiar with Penn policies as they do apply to you.
+Penn policies can be found in the Pennbook on the Office of the Provost’s website.